More Interesting Info...

 It is actually Solanum pimpinellifolium not Solanum lycopersicum .

 Check out the tiny size of the seeds and fruit compared to a normal cherry and the narrow point of the seed.

 As this is the original wild type, it is much hardier and more disease resistant than any other varieties.

 It never ever gets virus’s or disease like the others do from time to time and is very resistant to “Leaf mould”, “Botrytis”, “Didymella”, “Blossom drop”, “Green back” “Hollow Fruit” “Blossom end rot” or even boring old splitting like so many of our modern cultivars are so prone to!

-That’s why it is a common choice for grafting onto in cool European/American climates and a cross for breeding more hardy traits into, the weaker disease susceptible “supermarket” hybrids.
+That’s why it is a common choice for grafting onto in cool European or American climates, and as a cross for breeding more hardy traits into the weaker disease susceptible “supermarket” hybrids.

 Found the following on a research paper online “The gene called Cf-9 makes Solanum pimpinellifolium resistant to the leaf mould fungus Cladosporium fulvum.
 When a fungal attack happens, a chemical encoded by Cf-9 recognizes a chemical produced by the fungus, and the plant kills living tissue issue around the infection making sure it cannot spread and infect the rest of the plant.